Willie Isa

 A former Samoa international, Isa played for Penrith Panthers and Melbourne Storm in the National Rugby League, and the Castleford Tigers, Widnes Vikings, and Wigan Warriors in the Super League.

 In January 2025, influenced by medical issues, Isa announced his retirement from professional rugby league football with immediate effect.
 The following month, he joined the coaching staff at association football club Chelsea.

 Background

-Isa was born in Auckland, New Zealand, and moved to Sydney, New South Wales, Australia as a one-year-old.
+Isa was born in Auckland, New Zealand to Samoan parents, and moved to Sydney, New South Wales, Australia as a one-year-old.
 Isa was educated at St Dominic's College, Penrith.

 He played his junior rugby league for the St Mary's Saints, before being signed by the Penrith Panthers.

 Career

-Rugby league football player
+Rugby league football

 Isa previously played one NRL match for the Penrith Panthers, called up unexpectedly at half-time in a NYC game to replace an injured player.

 Isa was signed by Melbourne Storm for the 2009 NRL season and he was compared to the Storm's former star player, Israel Folau.